 If your deposit is to be placed with an approved bank, savings and loan association, or trust company, you must place such deposit in accordance with Insurance Code §11691 and the Workers' Compensation Deposit Regulations, Article 9.5, Subchapter 3, Chapter 5, Title 10 of the California Administrative Code.

-We refer you to the regulations themselves for specifics as to the entities available for the deposits, the agreement itself, and all other details regarding this arrangement.
-The agreement to be used is identified as Form WCD-002 (PDF, 342 kb-and is embodied in Regulation 2509.17.
+We refer you to the regulations themselves for specifics as to the entities available for the deposits and all other details regarding this arrangement.
+The agreement to be used is identified as Workers' Compensation Deposit Trust and Security Agreement.
 No deviation will be allowed.
 The agreement should be executed in quadruplicate.
-Submit four (4-copies of the agreement, two (2-copies of Form D-174.
+Submit four (4) copies of the agreement and two (2) copies of Form D-174.
 Please refer to the current fee schedule for the applicable filing fee for the agreement and securities transaction fee.
 These items are to be submitted with Item 20 of your application.

 Letter of Credit